- Client Sign In

 As we formed our commercial venture, we wondered whether the accuracy gains from teaming would be equally evident when forecasters met face-to-face, rather than online.
 There’s good news.
-Good Judgment’s experience with over 50 public and private workshops suggests that well-structured teaming techniques improve forecasting accuracy when teammates collaborate in person, not just when they work asynchronously online.
+Good Judgment’s experience with nearly 100 public and private workshops suggests that well-structured teaming techniques improve forecasting accuracy when teammates collaborate in person, not just when they work asynchronously online.

 Workshop attendees receive an introduction to Superforecasting principles, including approaches to minimize cognitive biases and to break forecasting problems down into more tractable pieces.
 Then, they break into small groups, facilitated by professional Superforecasters and Good Judgment researchers, to practice their new skills by making forecasts on real-world questions that the group selects.
 Each participant makes an initial, private forecast, after which the entire group shares their forecasts and reasoning.
 Finally, they each post an anonymous update to their initial forecast.
 Good Judgment records those updates and tracks forecasters’ accuracy after the outcomes of the forecasting questions are known (i.e., the question has “resolved”).

-We recently looked at data from five workshops in the US and Europe in which forecasters made predictions on questions that have resolved so far in 2019.
+We looked at data from five workshops in the US and Europe in which forecasters made predictions on questions that resolved in 2019.
 Workshop participants came from both the private and public sectors.
 Three workshops mixed participants from different organizations; the other two were private workshops in which all participants came from a single entity.

 The same pattern of improved accuracy after group discussion occurred in every workshop, with a mean improvement in group accuracy of over 20%.
 Only once (when forecasting whether Nicolas Maduro would remain in power in Venezuela) did participants become, on average, less accurate after the second round of forecasting.
 But for wide-ranging topics illustrated below, the structured teaming experience helped groups make better forecasts.

-You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops in Washington, DC (September 19th), London (September 26th), and New York City (October 17th).
+You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops − whether virtual or in-person.